 The third doctor knew what was wrong with me within minutes and sent me straight to the hospital.
 I was in there for a week with a DVT that started from my foot and went all the way to my groin.

 I was on blood thinners for a bit, then was taken off them.
-They assumed it was from smoking and being on birth control pills and didn’t do any blood tests.
+They assumed it was provoked by smoking and being on hormonal birth control pills and didn’t do any blood tests.

 Several years later, I was 25 and pregnant.
 I was put on injected blood thinners during the entire pregnancy and six weeks postpartum just to be safe.
 My son was six weeks old when I felt that familiar excruciating pain, but in my left buttock.
 I could barely walk again from the pain.

 I went to the ER and told them I had another DVT.
-The nurse flat out told me, “You don’t get blood clots in your ass,” said that I had sciatica and sent me home with an prescription for Tylenol.
+The nurse flat out told me, “You don’t get blood clots in your buttocks,” and said that I had sciatica and sent me home with a prescription for Tylenol.

 I went back to the same hospital the next day and refused to leave until they gave me a venous ultrasound.
 They found a full DVT in my left leg and I was on full bed rest for a week at the hospital.